salex/Assessable/test/dummy/README.md

 The roots of Assessable were developed at an agency where an on-line job application process was needed.
-This process was provided as a service of the agency and not for jobs with the agency.
-The purpose was to screen potential applicants by asking a series of question/answers.
+This process was provided as a service of the agency customers and not for jobs with the agency.
+The purpose was to screen potential applicants by asking a series of question.
 The questions were designed to evaluate areas such as work history, work skills, attitude, background, etc. These areas were scored both separately and as an aggregate score.
 Applicants scores and text areas of the applications were evaluated and the top applicants were then progressed to the next stage in the selection process (e.g., interview, a battery of tests/evaluations).